Inbound Marketing For Writers

 Once you have all of these Social Media channels established, it’s now time to build rapport with your potential fans.
 The whole point of getting these accounts is because they are high traffic sites that people go to.
 Interacting with them will drive traffic to your blog or website.
 As with anything, quality and sincerity are the best traits to project.
 The best ways to build rapport include:

-2. Tweet and ReTweet: Twitter is all about the ReTweet (RT).
+- Tweet and ReTweet: Twitter is all about the ReTweet (RT).
 ReTweeting is a way to pass along information that you find useful.
-ReTweeting also shows that you value the original tweeters content.
+ReTweeting also shows that you value the original tweeters’ content.
 This allows you to build relationships that will benefit you both.
 It’s also important to Tweet original content as well.

-3. Guest Blog: Once you find an blog that you enjoy and have commented on, it’s now time to request to guest blog.
+- Guest Blog: Once you find a blog that you enjoy and have commented on, it’s now time to request to guest blog.
 Guest blogging is a great way to validate your expertise by getting others to publish your work.

 Look Around and Update Often